mjakal/react-async-table/README.md

   {
     dataField: 'title',
     text: 'Task',
-    columnClass: 'some-css-class', // CSS class for the th for that particular column
+    columnHeaderClass: 'some-css-class', // CSS class for the th for that particular column
-    rowClass: 'some-css-class' // CSS class for the td for that particular column },
+    columnDataClass: 'some-css-class' // CSS class for the td for that particular column },
   {
     dataField: 'completed',